KnottySoft/ksvalidator/README.md

-# ksvalidator
+# KSValidator
-KnottySoft form validation library written entirely in JavaScript.
-Compatible with all modern browsers and IE9 and above!
+The KnottySoft form validation library is written entirely in JavaScript and is compatible with all modern browsers and IE9 and above!

+# Documentation
+Soon to be available